redds-be/reddlibc/README.md

 ## Uninstalling

-### Script
+### Makefile

+*You must have `make` installed to follow this step.*

-Run `uninstall.sh` as `root`.
+Run `make uninstall` as `root`.

 ### Manually

-Delete all the previously installed header files from `/usr/include` or another directory fitting for header files.
+Delete all the previously installed header files from `/usr/include` or another directory you choose when installing manually.